AE Legal

 Right to information

-Pursuant to Articles 13 and 14 GDPR, data subjects have the right to be provided with information on the identity of the controller, the reasons for processing their personal data and other relevant information necessary to ensure the fair and transparent processing of personal data.
+Pursuant to Articles 13 and 14 of the GDPR, data subjects have the right to be provided with all the below information:

 Right of access

-A data subject has the right to obtain from a controller certain information in respect of the data subject’s personal data as listed in Article 15 GDPR.
+A data subject has the right to obtain from a controller certain information in respect of the data subject's personal data as listed in article 15 of the GDPR, as follows:

 Additionally, the data subject may request a copy of the personal data being processed.